rwgdrummer/geobench/readme.md

 **com.robertson.geobench.GeoBenchmarkWithShape**: create benchmarks for comparing random sets of geometries to geometries in the shape file.
 This can be used to measure the performance between different granularities of a specific shape.

+**com.robertson.geobench.hull.ConcaveHullBench**: create benchmarks for three different concave hull algorithms.
+Each algorithm is evaluated for performance and effectiveness (smallest area).

 ## Test

 The benchmark looks through all combinations of complexity and size parameters.
 Complexity and size start atone1 and continue up to and including the provided maximum for each parameter.